Key Philippine Labor Laws Every Foreign Employer Should Know

 1. Employment Classification (The First Critical Decision)

 Incorrect classification can quickly lead to disputes and penalties.
+That’s why proper structuring from the start matters.

 2. Work Hours & Overtime (Know the Numbers)